The Liturgy Commission

 Eucharistic ministers have the sacred task of ministering Christ’s body and blood to the Body of Christ, the Church.
 They name for each of us the gifts we have offered and the gifts we receive: “The Body of Christ.
 The Blood of Christ.”
 They are privileged to serve all who approach the table with reverence as they would their closest friend.

 Lectors proclaim the readings from scripture and announce the intentions of the General Intercessions.
 This ministry is for those who take a special delight in the Word of God and for whom scripture is a regular part of their prayer life.
 It also requires a strong presence and voice to be able to proclaim the Word of God with conviction and authenticity in a large room full of people.
 The ministry of lector is open to adults and youth who have been confirmed.
-All lectors must attend one of two lector retreats/workshops.
+Lectors must attend training annually.

 Liturgical dance/movement ministers lead the community in prayer and find a way to God through the use of movement and dance.
 They pray with their bodies and are comfortable doing so in a public setting.
 Formal dance training, while helpful, is not necessary.